Increase Mather: North Church

 The house Mather built in 1677 near the north corner of Hanover and North Bennet Streets in Boston, pictured here in 1898, survived into the 20th century.

 In 1661, with the advent of the Stuart Restoration and resurgence of Anglicanism, Increase returned to Massachusetts Bay Colony, where he married Maria Cotton.
 She was his step-sister by virtue of his father's marriage to Sarah Hankredge, widow of John Cotton and mother of Maria.
 Maria gave birth to Cotton Mather in 1663.
 In 1676, Increase published A Brief History of the War with the Indians in New-England, a contemporary account of King Philip's War.

 Mather was ordained as minister of the North Church.
 (Note: The original Old North meetinghouse, not to be confused with the Anglican/Episcopal Old North Church.)
 He held this post until he died.

 On November 27, 1676, Mather's home, the meeting house, and a total of 45 buildings in Boston's North End were destroyed by a fire.
 The meeting house was rebuilt soon afterwards, and the Paul Revere House was later constructed on the site of the Mather House.

+As a minister, partially induced by personal observations of the comets of 1680 and 1682, Mather developed an interest in astronomy, and accordingly published a substantial scientific and theological discourse titled Kometographia (1683) based on empirical observations and contemporary astronomical literature.